nfsi-canada/OBSW2025/README.md

 pip install git+https://github.com/wayneweiqiang/GaMMA.git
 ```

-### Getting the workshop demonstrations and data
+### Getting the workshop material and data

-Finally, download the tutorials and demo data provided on this github repository by navigating to some work folder (where the data and results of the processing will be located) and typing:
+Finally, download the tutorials and demo data provided on this repository by navigating to some work folder (where the data and results of the processing will be located) and typing:

 ```bash
 git clone https://github.com/nfsi-canada/OBSW2025.git
 cd OBSW2025
 ```

-The `TUTORIAL[1-7]` folders should now be on your computer and you are ready to start the demonstrations.
+The `TUTORIAL[1-6]` folders should now be on your computer and you are ready to start the demonstrations.

 ### Testing your installation

-If you want to make sure everything is installed properly, make sure your conda environment has been activated (i.e., `conda activate obsw25`) and open a python window by typing in a terminal:
+If you want to make sure everything is installed properly, activate your conda environment (i.e., `conda activate obsw25`) and open a python window by typing in a terminal:

 ```bash
 python